AIM Altitude, a leading supplier of air cabin interiors, has announced that they are to close a firm leaving almost a hundred people without jobs.

 [Left, Emirates A380 Premium Lounge, Right, Lufthansa’s 747-81 First Class Cabin] | © [AIM Altitude]

-AIM Altitude creates premium interior designs for aircrafts, including Emirates’ A380 bar and Lufthansa’s 747-8I First Class Cabin.
-They aim at making ultra-long-haul flights more comfortable and enjoyable, which led them to win Crystal Cabin of the Year 2019 .
+AIM Altitude creates or develops premium interior designs for aircrafts, including Emirates’ A380 bar and Lufthansa’s 747-8I First Class Cabin.
+They aim to make long-haul flights a better experience for passengers, and their ambition has since led them to win Crystal Cabin of the Year 2019 .
 Dafen’s factory closure exemplifies the lack of demand for travel and comfort amid the pandemic.

 Soaring Rates of Decline